-On February 20, 2026, in a 6-3 decision, the U.S. Supreme Court struck down President Trump’s tariffs based on the International Emergency Powers Act (IEEPA), ruling that IEEPA does not authorize the president to impose tariffs because that power belongs to Congress.
+On February 20, 2026, in a 6-3 decision, the U.S. Supreme Court struck down President Trump’s tariffs based on the International Emergency Economic Powers Act (IEEPA), ruling that IEEPA does not authorize the president to impose tariffs because that power belongs to Congress.
 The decision invalidates the fentanyl-related and “reciprocal” IEEPA tariffs but leaves other tariffs (e.g., tariffs under Section 232 of the Trade Expansion Act of 1962 and Section 301 of the Trade Act of 1974), and antidumping duties and countervailing duties unchanged.
 However, while the Court eliminated the legal foundation for the IEEPA tariffs, it did not address whether the government must return that revenue, nor did it outline any mechanism or timeline for potential refunds.
 Immediately following the Supreme Court decision, President Trump issued an executive order (EO) revoking the previous IEEPA EOs mandating tariffs of various rates and he also announced a 10% “replacement” tariff based on Section 122 of the Trade Act of 1974, creating compliance and operational uncertainty as U.S. Customs and Border Protection (CBP) issues implementation guidance.

 1. Will I be able to claim a refund of all IEEPA tariffs I’ve paid to date?

 Yes.
-The IEEPA tariffs were ruled to have been illegally imposed, and President Trump has already revoked the EOs at issue, as follows:
+The IEEPA tariffs were ruled to have been illegally imposed and President Trump has already revoked the EOs at issue, as follows:

 - EO 14193 (Northern Border / Illicit Drugs)